 High-interest debt is almost always bad debt.
 These debts not only represent a dangerous type of loan, but they also serve a variety of bad decision making.
 Payday loans and cash advance loans are the most common types of high-interest debt to hurt credit, and they’re incredibly predatory in most cases.
 These loans not only have high-interest rates at their start, but they also tend to be accompanied by payment plans that are hard to keep.
 This, in turn, places the borrower in danger of falling behind on his or her payments and turning lousy debt into something even worse – horrible debt that shows a history of late fees.

 Conversely, low-interest debt is usually smiled upon by lenders.
 Low-interest mortgages don’t place as much of a financial burden on borrowers, and they often show that a lender already trusts the borrow.
 One of the most common good debts in this category is a home equity loan – a loan that already requires that you own a home and that you have some equity in it before you can qualify.
 Low-interest loans are generally considered good debt because you have to be in a stable financial position to get most of these loans.

-It's always a good idea to know the difference between good and bad debts before you borrow.
-While it can be difficult to avoid bad debt entirely, make sure it's balanced out by a reasonable amount of good debt.
-No matter what type of debt you have, though, it's important to remember to keep up with payments and to keep it to a manageable amount.
-If you are dealing with debt, make sure to contact JB Martin Debt Collection Lawyer.
+It’s always a good idea to know the difference between good and bad debts before you borrow.
+While it can be difficult to avoid bad debt entirely, make sure it’s balanced out by a reasonable amount of good debt.
+No matter what type of debt you have, though, it’s important to remember to keep up with payments and to keep it to a manageable amount.